lazarkulasevic/lazarkulasevic.github.io/docs/portfolio/index.md

 ## :wave: Briefly About Me

-Hey there!
-I'm a passionate software engineer with a focus on front-end development, navigating the exciting realms of JavaScript, TypeScript, React, Next.js, Vue, and more.
-Crafting seamless and engaging user experiences is my forte, and I thrive on the ever-evolving landscape of web technologies.
+Frontend specialized Software Engineer with a focus on the product; navigating the realms of TypeScript, JavaScript, React, Next.js, Vue and other newer technologies.
+Crafting seamless and engaging user experiences is my forte.

-Beyond the screen, my life is a vibrant mix of diverse interests.
-I'm an avid movie buff, always up for exploring cinematic worlds and dissecting storytelling nuances.
-When I'm not coding or catching the latest blockbuster, you'll find me immersed in the world of words, penning down thoughts on tech and everything in between on my blog.
-Speaking of travel, Europe is my playground — I love uncovering hidden gems, tasting diverse cuisines and soaking in the rich tapestry of cultures.

-But it's not all code and pixels.
-Assembling Marvel figures and conquering 3D puzzles are my therapeutic hobbies — they bring a sense of accomplishment akin to solving a complex coding challenge.
-Life's an adventure, and I'm here to code, create, and conquer it all! 🧗‍♂️

 ## :man_technologist: Work Experience

-Worked on a variety of projects, ranging from enterprise-level applications to start-up ventures throughout which I have demonstrated my ability to tackle complex technical challenges.

-My technical expertise includes the creation of clean front-end architectures, interactive data visualization on the web and the establishment of necessary CI/CD pipelines.
-Additionally, I excel at fine-tuning projects such as pixel-perfect development.
+Worked on a variety of projects, ranging from enterprise-level applications to start-up ventures.
+My technical expertise includes the creation of clean front-end architectures, interactive data presentation on the web and the establishment of necessary CI/CD pipelines to ensure code quality and provide good developer experience.

-On the other hand, splitting complex workloads into manageable, time-boxed tasks has allowed me to effectively organize and contribute to team dynamics and ensure a successful incremental delivery.

-Also, I have proven the ability to inspire colleagues and initiate projects that drive innovation and progress, such as a Learning Platform (alias) which you'll learn more about in the timeline below.
+Splitting complex workloads into manageable, time-boxed tasks has allowed me to effectively organize and contribute to team dynamics and ensure a successful incremental delivery.
+Also, I had a chance to prove my ability to inspire colleagues and initiate projects that drive innovation and progress.

 <Timeline />